Banalian/ArchiSI_TP_Template/README.md

 - WFLYEE0042: Failed to construct component instance

 A possible step to fix it is to restart the server (and potentially wait a few second before restarting)

+### Using the default configuration, the website is available at http://localhost:8080/LocationApp01_Web/